Simple Church Values

 Ephesians 4:11-12 — "To equip the saints for the work of ministry."

 The pastor is not a one-person show or spiritual superhero.
 Biblical leadership multiplies.
-It equips.
 The Spirit gifts the entire church, not just the professional few.
-This approach decentralizes authority and raises up disciples who lead and serve.
+This approach decentralizes authority and empowers disciples to lead and serve.
 Ministry belongs to God's people.

 Hebrews 5:12-14 — "By this time you ought to be teachers…"

-Teaching isn’t just for consumption; it’s for empowerment.
 The goal of biblical teaching is to raise disciples who, in turn, become disciplers of others.
 We shift from passive consumers to active teachers and disciple-makers.
-True teaching doesn’t create dependency but fosters maturity.
+True teaching doesn’t create co-dependency but fosters empowered believers to become active in their calling, too.

 Matthew 6:21 — "Where your treasure is, there your heart will be also."

 Generosity is not just about giving to the church, but about living for the kingdom.
 This value redefines giving as a way of life rooted in surrender and abundance.
-Missional generosity extends beyond just meeting budgets to blessing neighborhoods, supporting missions, and helping the poor.
-It’s about open-handed, missional living as the body of Christ for the benefit of others.
+Contributing to budgets that support missions and helping the poor is good, but where generosity matures is where it becomes a lifestyle of open-handedness, sensitive to the needs around you without discrimination.

 Matthew 16:18 — "I will build my church…"

 We are not building personal empires but stewarding Christ’s body.
 This shift moves us away from tribalism and branding toward joyful submission under the lordship of Jesus.
 The church is not mine or yours; it’s God’s.
-This reframing guides everything we think and do.
+This reframing requires us to be quick to listen, discerning God’s will as we move through a calling given to us.